 The City of Durham Fire Department is a great place to work!

 Thank you for your interest in our department.
 Our hiring process is now closed, but we encourage you to visit this page for an idea of how our timeline worked in the past.

 Future Applications will be accepted at DurhamNC.gov.

 Future Applications will be accepted at DurhamNC.gov.

 If you are applying after January 20, 2019 and would like to be contacted regarding upcoming processes, feel free to Firefighter Interest Recruitment Form email you when our next hiring process opens.

 In order to better prepare applicants, we will offer practice sessions for our Physical Ability Test.
 You do not have to schedule these sessions and you are welcome to simply watch or you may participate in some phases of the sessions.
 Wear exercise clothing and we strongly suggest that you wear gloves.
 Some applicants find knee pads helpful.
 You must check in and sign a waiver form at the Administration office before moving to the Training Grounds.
-Practice dates are below.
+We normally have up to three practice dates.